omegasemantic/omegasemantic.github.io/_pages/vim.md

 ### Vim ponders a life or death decision

-> While this matchmaking has been going on, CHERMIONE has been sentenced to death for the murders of BELLAMIE and DIADEMUS.
+> While this matchmaking is going on, the GODS sentence CHERMIONE to death for the murders of BELLAMIE and DIADEMUS.
 WINKIPOP [off stage] is announcing the news and calling for a volunteer to sacrifice themselves in CHERMIONE's place.

 Not much too later, a voice could be heard
 WINKIPOP, roaming, was spreading the word